If you have a website that promotes your product or service, wouldn’t you want to gain as much benefit as possible?

 These are the contenders.
 Both can accelerate from 0-60 mph in under 5 seconds.
 Both are zero emission sports cars with sexy lines and styling.
 Both can travel around 200 miles on a full charge.

-However, whilst the Tesla Roadster has generated a huge amount of publicity with a community of well-informed fans, over 700 cars already delivered, a celebrity owners’ club and cars sold a year before they roll off the production line, hardly anyone knows the Lightening Car exists, even though it is, arguably, the better product.
+However, whilst the Tesla Roadster has generated a huge amount of publicity with a community of well-informed fans, over 700 cars already delivered, a celebrity owners’ club and cars sold a year before they roll off the production line, hardly anyone knows the Lightning Car exists, even though it is, arguably, the better product.

 Page Rank: 7